 A successful recruitment leader will remain connected to the hiring process throughout the whole experience.
 From the moment a job advert goes live, a leader will have invested the time into overseeing the creation of the ad ensuring the requirements reflect the ideal candidate.
 As well as planning distribution, into what will be the most effective advertising outlets (if an external role).

-To then setting application requirements that a candidate must meet in order to progress further.
-To implementing an interview structure for consistency amongst candidates and lastly, to developing strategies to make those all-important final hiring decisions.
+To then set application requirements that a candidate must meet in order to progress further.
+To implement an interview structure for consistency amongst candidates and lastly, to develop strategies to make those all-important final hiring decisions.

 2. Leaders automate key recruitment stages

 With hiring automation, the key is to determine areas where it would most benefit.
-Fully automating a recruitment process poses too much risk in losing human interaction, damaging human and candidate relationship and in turn sacrificing the candidate experience.
+Fully automating a recruitment process poses too much risk of losing human interaction, damaging human and candidate relationships and in turn sacrificing the candidate experience.

 3. Leaders are masters in data interpretation

-A successful recruitment leader knows the true value in data.
+A successful recruitment leader knows the true value of data.